ebellocchia/telegram_crypto_price_bot/README.md

     /pricebot_get_single bitcoin usd 14

-Show the price of ETH/BTC of the last 30 days periodically every 8 hours in the current chat:
+Show the price of ETH/BTC of the last 30 days periodically every 8 hours starting from 10:00 in the current chat:

-    /pricebot_task_start 8 ethereum btc 30
+    /pricebot_task_start 8 10 ethereum btc 30

 Pause/Resume/Stop the previous task: